First Night Boston: Family-Friendly New Years Eve Fun with Kids in Boston

 - Mary Eddy Baker Library - free admission from 10am-5pm, plus all-day crafts, face painting and other activities

-- Get an early start: Events are first-come, first served and can fill up quickly.
+- Get an early start: Some of the indoor performances are first-come, first served and can fill up quickly.

 Have fun, and stay safe!